wjyoumans/multiproc/README.md

 python script.py 2 3
 ```

+This can be scaled to as many modifiers as you want but this is as complex as command modifiers get.
+Any additional complexity should be handled in your script.
-Output is stored in an `mpout` folder created in the working directory.
-Logging info from each process is stored in `mpout/../log`.
+Output is stored in an `mpout` folder created in the working directory with logging info from each process stored in `mpout/../log`.

 The number of processes to use defaults to the number of (virtual) cores available but can be modified with `-j`.